 Staff had received relevant safeguarding training and understood what constituted abuse and were aware of their responsibilities in relation to reporting this.
 They told us that because of their training they were far more aware of the different forms of abuse and were able to describe them to us.
 Staff also told us they would not hesitate to report any concerns they had about care practice and were confident any such concerns would be taken seriously and acted upon.
-One member of staff told us, "We are all here for the residents, to care for them and keep them safe.
-If I had any concerns I wouldn't hesitate to report it to [Registered manager] straight away - and I know it would be dealt with."
 We saw where safeguarding referrals were required they had been made appropriately and in a timely manner.